pletch/esphome-vistaECP-idf/README.md

 - **tx_pin (Required, PIN)**: GPIO pin assigned to UART for data transmit (green line)
 - **uart_1 (Required, UART)**: Hardware UART number associated with tx/rx
 - **access_code** (*Optional*): Alarm code used for arming / disarming.
 Typically defined in secrets file.
-- **aui_addr** (*Optional*, int): AUI address from program field *189 to use for zone status queries (open/close and bypass).
-Ensure it is not assigned to a real keypad or to Total Connect 2.0.
-For those panels, you can select auiaddr: 5 or 6.
-As a final option, you can assign it to the same address as your existing AUI display address of 1.
-Note: Older vista20 panels only have addresses 1 and 2 while newer will have 1,2,5 and 6.
-For Vista128,Vista250 commercial panels, ensure the address used is setup as an AUI keypad in program *93, device programming.
 - **default_partition** (*Optional*, int): Set to designate main partition number.
 Defaults to 1 if not defined.
 - **debug_log** (*Optional*, boolean): Set to true to enable additional bus activity logging and print full ecp packet contents to the log.
 Global esphome and vista-alarm component (if configured) logging level must be set to DEBUG or higher in logging component section to output all messages.